vegantransistor/BoschSmartHome/P3/README.md

 > Funkfrequenz 868,3 MHz; 869,5 MHz

-There are tons of different wireless protocols used in this band and it happens that Bosch is using a "proprietary protocol", so reverse engineering work is needed here.
+There are tons of different wireless protocols used in this band and it happens that Bosch is using a "proprietary protocol" for this device, so reverse engineering work is needed here.

 Let's open the device and look for the RF module:

 ![p2](./pictures/p2.png)

 Here we see the transceiver module connected to the black quarter-lamda wire antenna.
-Note that for safety reasons, I bypassed the 230 V to 12 V power supply and supplied the device with 12 V directly (safety first !).
+Note that for safety reasons, I bypassed the 230 V to 12 V power supply and supplied the device with 12 V directly.
 In order to reverse engineer the physical layer we need information about the transceiver module.
 The heart of this module is a Texas Instrument (TI) Integrated Circuit (IC), the CC1101:

 ![p3](./pictures/p3.png)

 This IC needs to be configured with all radio and link parameters before usage after each power-up (no persistent memory).
 It is connected to the EFM32 microcontroller via a SPI interface.
 The next step is to sniff the SPI interface and record the parameters.
-To do that I used my picoscope with the serial decoding feature(one channel clk, one channel data and one channel chip select):
+To do that I used my picoscope with the serial decoding feature (one channel clk, one channel data and one channel chip select):

 ![p4](./pictures/p4.png)